-Google Trust Services operates a number of CAs in accordance with our Certification Practice Statement and Certificate Policies.
+Google Trust Services operates a number of CAs in accordance with our combined Certification Practice Statement (CPS) and Certificate Policy (CP), referred to as our CP/CPS.
+A CP/CPS is provided for both TLS and S/MIME CAs.

 Our Certification Practice Statement provides information about the types of certificates we issue and how we ensure they are trusted.